TonichaB/cleaning-blog/README.md

 #### Blog Page

+On the blog page all published blog posts can be viewed with the options to filter/sort the results.
+There is also a button for user's to create a new post.<br>

+*image of blog page*

 #### Footer

 The site footer is present on all pages and fixed to the bottom of the page.
 Within the footer there are social media links that will open in a new tab when selected, and a general disclosure statement regarding the page contents.
 The footer is responsive to different screen sizes and adjusts the content accordingly to provide a positive user experience. <br>